- Learn More

-This family version of our turnkey middle school digital literacy program meets an urgent need to help youth become ethical, knowledgeable, and empowered digital citizens.
+This family version of our turnkey middle school program helps parents meet the urgent need to help youth become thoughtful, ethical, and smart digital citizens.
 Includes five activities, video, resources , and full support to teach key digital citizenship and online safety lessons at home.

 To meet the expressed need of families for Cyber Civics lessons on digital citizenship and online safety that can be conducted at home, we created this short, yet powerful, series of activities.

-"Cyber Civics For Families” includes four of our favorite activities from the year-long program.
+"Cyber Civics for Families” includes five of our most popular lessons from the year-long program.
 Each of these are a snap to do at home and will give your children the skills they need to successfully face some of the biggest challenges of the online world.